Lifting homotopy T-algebra maps to strict maps: Introduction

 In \Cref{sec:t-algebras} we provide a rapid review of the theory of monads and how they naturally encode algebraic structures.
 We emphasize the examples coming from algebraic theories and from operads since they make up the majority of our examples.
 In \Cref{sec:model-structures-on-t-algebras}, we recall some conditions which guarantee the existence of a simplicial model structure on the category of algebras over a monad.
 These conditions are often satisfied and cover a broad range of standard examples.
 We include this standard material so the reader can easily apply it to the application of their choosing.

-Our first main result is: \begin{thm} \begin{samepage} Suppose $T$ is a monad acting on a simplicial category $\cC$ and $X$ and $Y$ are $T$-algebras such that: \begin{hypothenumerate} \item $T$ is Quillen (\Cref{def:quillen}), \item $T$ commutes with geometric realization, \item and $X$ is resolvable with replacement $\widetilde{X}$ (\Cref{def:resolvable}). \end{hypothenumerate} \end{samepage} Let $U\colon \cC_T\rightarrow \cC$ denote the forgetful functor from the category of $T$-algebras to $\cC$.
-Then $T$ induces a monad $\h T$ on $\ho\cC$ and there exists an obstruction-theoretic spectral sequence, called the $T$-algebra spectral sequence, satisfying: \begin{enumerate} \complete{\item[]} \completeblock{ \item $E_1^{0,0}=\ho\cC(UX,UY)$. \item $E_2^{0,0}=(\ho\cC)_{\h T}(UX, UY)$.
-That is, a homotopy class $[f] \colon UX \to UY$ survives to the $E_2$ page if and only if it is a map of $\h T$-algebras\footnote{Note that the notion of \emph{homotopy} $T$-algebra is entirely distinct from the notion of a homotopy algebra in the context of algebras over operads.
-If $T$ comes from an operad then our $T$-algebras are homotopy algebras.} in the homotopy category. } \item Provided a $T$-algebra map $\epz \cn X \to Y$ to serve as a base point, the spectral sequence conditionally converges to the homotopy of the derived mapping space
+Our first main result is: \begin{thmA} \begin{samepage} Let $\cC$ be a simplicial model category and $T$ a simplicial Quillen monad (\Cref{def:quillen}) acting on $\cC$.
+Let $X$ and $Y$ be $T$-algebras.
+Suppose that \begin{hypothenumerate} \item $T$ commutes with geometric realization and \item $X$ is resolvable with bar cofibrant replacement $\widetilde{X} \to X$ (\Cref{def:resolvable}). \end{hypothenumerate} \end{samepage} Let $U\colon \cC_T\rightarrow \cC$ denote the forgetful functor from the category of $T$-algebras to $\cC$.
+Then $T$ induces a monad $\h T$ on $\ho\cC$ and there exists an obstruction-theoretic spectral sequence, called the $T$-algebra spectral sequence, such that: \begin{enumerate} \completeblockA{} \item Provided a $T$-algebra map $\epz \cn X \to Y$ to serve as a base point, the spectral sequence conditionally converges to the homotopy of the derived mapping space

 \item In this case the differentials $d_r[f]$ provide obstructions to lifting $[f]$ to a map of $T$-algebras. \item The edge homomorphisms